triss/patrn/README.md

 ```
 Pseq([1, 2, 3], 3)
 ```
-A similar result can be achieved in Clojure through the use of 'repeat`.
+A similar result can be achieved in Clojure through the use of `repeat`.
 ```clojure
 (repeat 3 [1 2 3]))
 ```